-McCoy boy, as we frequently call him, is 3 years old.
+McCoy boy, as we frequently call him, is 4 years old.
 I understand now why the baby of the family always sort of stays the “baby” of the family.
 He gets the special treatment this one.
 I mean he still begs to be held and carried around.
-By the time his brothers were this age a new little brother had come along to kick him out of the carrying stage over a year ago!
+By the time his brothers were this age a new little brother had come along to kick him out of the carrying stage over two years ago!
 But he is my last so carry him I will until my back gives out.
 Its what the babies get right?

 McCoy is tough but gentle, fearless but shy, and sweet but sassy.
 One minute he is grabbing my face with his two little hands and saying, “you’re my cute mommy” as he kisses me on the cheek.
 Then the next he is screaming at me to leave him alone because he doesn’t want my help!
 He does well keeping up with those big brothers, but it isn’t uncommon to find him off on his own adventures.
 He loves to explore, look for bugs, and build things in the sand.
 He is independent and could play at the park by himself for hours with a bucket and a shovel.